asdiapotatisen/TUFBot/README.md

 Creates ships and fleets.
 Pretty straightforward.
 ### Self Role
 Allows non-moderators to add alliance and other misc. roles to themselves.
+### Suggestions
+Allows users to suggest features for TUF Bot or for the community in general.
+Sends suggestion to a suggestions channel.

 ## Upcoming Features
 None as of right now.